johnpaulada/awesome-learning-collections/README.md

 * [Google Primer](https://www.yourprimer.com/) - *Bite-sized lessons to better your business.*

 ## Others
+* [Grow with Google](https://grow.google/) - *Free training, tools, and events to help you grow your skills, career, or business.*
 * [Where is Sci-Hub?](https://whereisscihub.herokuapp.com/) - Tells you where Sci-Hub is hosted right now.
 * [Learrrn](https://www.learrrn.co/?ref=producthunt) - A curated list of hand-picked learning resources.
 * [Explorable Explanations](http://explorabl.es/) - A collection of interactive learning resources.